Amnat Ruenroeng: Professional career

 On May 25, 2016, in Diamond Court of the National Tennis Center, Beijing China, Ruenroeng fought Casimero again in a rematch for the IBF flyweight title and loss via knockout with a vicious body shot in the 4th round, ending Ruenroeng's undefeated streak.

+A press-release by the IBF China stated that the bout was watched by over 200 million viewers and drew a 4.7 rating on CCTV-5.
+However, Sina Sports reported that according to the viewership data provided by CCTV, the bout actually drew a 0.87 rating and was watched by over 160 million viewers.

 Post-world champion

 After losing the world championship, he did not retire.
 Instead, he continued to fight, returning to his roots as an amateur.
 Going up to the Lightweight division, he participated in the 2016 Summer Olympics in Rio de Janeiro.
 He won his opening bout before losing in the round of 16 against Sofiane Oumiha, a younger fighter representing France.
 Oumiha eventually earned the silver medal, and went on to win gold at the world championships in 2017.

 After the Olympics, Amnat returned to Muay Thai, which amassed as 1–2, including lost to Tenshin Nasukawa and Lin Qiangbang.
 On April 21, 2018, he competed again as a professional.
 He was knocked out in 5th round by a younger fighter, his fellow-countryman Nawaphon Kaikanha.